 Pack Your Medications

 Medications are not subject to the 3.4 ounces / 100-milliliter limit, but you must tell the TSA screeners that you have drugs with you and present them for inspection.
-It's easier to do this if you pack your medications together.
-If you use an insulin pump or another medical device, you'll need to declare that at the checkpoint, too.
+It is easier to do this if you pack your medications together.
+If you use an insulin pump or another medical device, declare that at the checkpoint, too.
 Place all of your medications in your carry-on bag.
 Never carry medications in your checked bag.

 Prep Your Laptop

-When you reach the metal detector, you'll be asked to take your laptop computer out of its bag and place it into a separate plastic bin, unless you carry it in a special "checkpoint friendly" bag.
+When you reach the metal detector, you will need to take your laptop computer out of its bag and place it into a separate plastic bin, unless you carry it in a special "checkpoint friendly" bag.
 This bag cannot contain anything except your laptop.

 Ban the Bling

 While dressing up to travel is perfectly acceptable, almost any large metal object will set off the detector.
-Pack your belts with large buckles, glitzy bangle bracelets and extra change in your carry-on bag; don't wear or carry them on your person.
+Pack your belts with large buckles, glitzy bangle bracelets and extra change in your carry-on bag.
+Do not wear them.

 Dress for Success

 If you have body piercings, consider removing your jewelry before you start the airport screening process.
 Wear slip-on shoes so that you can easily remove them.
 (Wear socks, too, if the idea of walking barefoot on the airport's floor bothers you.)
 Be prepared to undergo a pat-down screening if your clothing is very loose-fitting or if you wear a head covering that could conceal a weapon.
+Do not wear multiple layers of clothing.
+Two or three layers are fine, but five pairs of pants are not.
 (Tip: If you are over 75, the TSA will not ask you to remove your shoes or light jacket.)